UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 </html>
 ```

 The `site.baseurl` variable is an empty variable for this project, but it allows the stylesheet links to be generated properly regardless of which directory level a page is saved in.
-When jekyll processes a page that uses the default layout, it will use the HTML in default.html and fill in the values of the {% raw %}{{ page.title }}{% endraw %} and {% raw %}{{ page.content }}{% endraw %} variables.
-We need to modify the python/README.md file so it will use the default layout, and we need to set its page title variable:
+When jekyll processes a page that uses the default layout, it will use the HTML in *default.html* and fill in the values of the `page.title` and `page.content` variables.
+We need to modify *python/README.md* so it will be rendered with the default layout, and we need to set its page title variable:

 ```
 ---